btconway/babyagi/README.md

 ## Initial internet search and scrape content embedding in document vector store
 Optional feature to perform a toplist search and subsequent web page scraping.
 The scrape results, with strict filtering for human-readable content, then get embedded in document vector store before the task procedure is started.

 This shall provide BabyAGI with a preconfigured "memory" of related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.
+The manual operation using supplementary scripts scraper.py and ingest.py is automated with this feature.

 ## Full Llama support: 100% local operation possible
 By limiting the context size for document embedding, smart search results, etc. and changing the Llama setup a bit, it is possible to have BabyAGI run (mostly) stable with 7B-Llama.
 It is slower as with OpenAI models, but reasonable (on my MacBook M1 with 16GB RAM).